Ron Headrest

 Ron Headrest is a fictional character in the comic strip Doonesbury.

 During the 1980s, Garry Trudeau thought it would be fun to do a political parody of the television program Max Headroom (of which he was a fan).
-He combined the concept with then-president Ronald Reagan, to produce Ron Headrest, the world's first electronically simulated politician (the name "Headrest" was a humorous allusion to the frequent and lengthy naps that Reagan was notorious for).
+He combined the concept with the president, Ronald Reagan, to produce Ron Headrest, the world's first electronically simulated politician (the name "Headrest" was a humorous allusion to the frequent and lengthy naps that Reagan was notorious for).

 The idea was that Ron had been created to serve as a backup president during the long periods Reagan spent on vacation.
 He appeared as a stylized version of Reagan's head and shoulders on a television screen, complete with sunglasses.
 Because he was electronic, he would have no memory troubles, and his sense of humor and attitude were designed to appeal to young voters.

 It ends up being a disaster: Headrest is stuttering and incompetent, openly mocks the administration he is designed to serve, and causes nothing but trouble.
 During the first week of his appearance, he flashes the White House's phone number on his screen and tells children to call if they wanted "rock-solid information on safe sex" (because the number printed was accurate, the real world White House got calls which jammed their switchboards.
 Eventually, they got revenge by giving callers the number of Trudeau's editor).